 M-2 At no place on the track, other than the mechanics area shall mechanics make any alterations, repairs or adjustments to any motorcycle.
 The penalty shall be disqualification for the rider from that moto.

 M-3 Each rider is allowed only one mechanic.
-Penalty is disqualification for the day for both the mechanic and the rider.
-2nd offense, 15-day suspension for the rider.
+Penalty is disqualification for the day for both the mechanic and the rider; 2nd offense, 15-day suspension for the rider.

 M-4 Mechanics leaving the designated mechanics area during their rider’s moto will subject their rider to disqualification from that moto and to further suspension where applicable.

-M-5 Mechanics must use caution as not to interfere with other racers/mechanics while
+M-5 Mechanics must use caution as not to interfere with other racers/mechanics while signaling their riders.

 ES-1 The Referee, the designated NESC official and or the Competition Committee shall have the power to disqualify any motorcycle rider or mechanic who does not conform to the rules and may inspect any part of a motorcycle and/or riding equipment in competition at any NESC event.
-Random tear downs are possible at anytime.
+Random tear downs are possible at any time.

 ES-2 The Referee (as authorized) may be empowered to permit minor deviations from any of the specifications herein or impose any further restrictions that in his opinion do not alter the minimum acceptable requirements.
 No expressed or implied warranty of safety shall result from such alteration of specifications.
 Any interpretation or deviation of these rules is left to the discretion of the officials.
 Their decision is final.

 ES-3 All NESC classes are considered “Modified” unless otherwise stated.

 ES-4 The Referee, NESC designated official or the Competition Committee, are empowered to have motors measured in any event under NESC sanction.
 Any rider refusing to allow their motor to be measured or to prepare their motor for measurement automatically disqualifies themselves and all their promotional and or championship points shall be suspended to the end of the racing year.